The Curriculum

-A three-year student is expected to take six semesters of design studio work, the first three of which are considered core requirements (501, 502, and 601) and the last three are elective choices.
+A three-year student is expected to take six semesters of design studio work, the first four of which are considered core requirements (501, 502, 601 and 602) and the last two are elective choices.
 All studios meet for 12 hours per week, and the core studios are supplemented by the media courses, which meet for 3-4 hours per week.

 For students in the three-year MLA program, the LARP Studio II and III, Media II and III, Workshop II, III and IV all have pre-requisites.
 Students must have successfully completed Studio I, Media I and Workshop I, prior to moving through the additional courses in those sequences.
 Each core course is a pre-requisite of the one that numerically follows it.
 The Department of Landscape Architecture will drop a student from a core Studio, Media or Workshop course if the student has not successfully completed the course in the previous semester or resolved an "Incomplete" grade prior to the start of the subsequent semester, unless special circumstances prevail.